Stevelocks100/the_world/README.md

 This was made specifically for being thrown in frozen time, since many knives can be thrown and will damage the target all at once.

+## Warning - This datapack DOES NOT work with shaders!!!

 ### Additional Credits
 - [MulverineX - Player Motion](https://modrinth.com/datapack/player_motion)